vervoe/api-docs/docs/02-Set-Up-and-Authentication.md

 # Using Vervoe APIs

-<div>Vervoe APIs allow developers to request and send information to and from Vervoe.</div>
+Vervoe APIs allow developers to request and send information to and from Vervoe.
-<div>Access to Vervoe’s API is for Enterprise customers and Partners.
-To learn more about the API solution or to set up your access please contact: [sales@vervoe.com](mailto:sales@vervoe.com). </div>
+Access to Vervoe’s API is for Enterprise customers and Partners.
+To learn more about the API solution or to set up your access please contact: [sales@vervoe.com](mailto:sales@vervoe.com).

 ## Authentication